-Operating Leases - LVJB as Lessee

-The Board has entered into an operating lease and details are provided across the asset category of Property, Plant and Equipment, and Land and Buildings.
+Operating Leases - LVJB as Lessee: The Board has entered into an operating lease and details are provided across the asset category of Property, Plant and Equipment, and Land and Buildings.

 Land and Buildings - the Board leases their offices which have been accounted for as an operating lease.
-The lease commenced on 1 April 2021, therefore, there were no lease payments due in 2020/2021.
+The rental payable in 2021/2022 was £0.093m (2020/2021 £0 due to the lease commencing on 1 April 2021).
+The rent payable will increase in August 2025.